 (Applause)

 Awesome.
-Wait, wait, wait. still have your special mission, your secret mission.
-How are going to spend these minutes of bonus life?
+Wait, wait, wait.
+You still your special mission, your secret mission.
+How are you going to these minutes of bonus life?

-Well, here’s suggestion.
-These seven and a half bonus minutes are kind like genie’s wishes.
-You can use your first wish to wish for a million wishes.
+Well, here’s my suggestion.
+These seven and half bonus minutes are kind of like genie’s wishes. can use your first wish to wish for a million more wishes.
 Pretty clever, right?
-So, if you spend these and a half minutes today doing something that makes happy, or that gets you physically active, or puts in touch with someone you care about, or even just tackling a tiny challenge, you’re going to boost resilience, so you’re going to earn more minutes.
+So, you spend these seven and a half minutes today something that makes you happy, or that gets you physically active, or puts you in touch someone you care about, or even just tackling a tiny challenge, you’re going to boost your resilience, you’re going to earn more minutes.

-And the good news is, you can going like that.
-Every hour of the day, every of your life, all the way to your deathbed, which now be 10 years later than it would have otherwise. when you get there, more than likely, you will have any of those top five regrets, because you have built up the strength and resilience to lead a life truer to your dreams. with 10 extra years, you might even have enough to play a few more games.
+And the good news is, can keep going like that.
+Every hour of the day, every day of your life, all way to your deathbed, which will now be 10 years later than it would have otherwise.
+And when get there, more than likely, you will not have any of those top regrets, because you will have built up the strength and resilience to lead a truer to your dreams.
+And with 10 extra years, you might even have enough time to play few more games.

 Thank you.